ozkansener/CybersecurityGovernance/README.md

 In today's world everybody gives advice in cybersecurity and a layman person (business executive or IT manager) does not know whether they have good advice or not.
 This guide is a checklist for beginners and this checklist can be improved so any feedback is welcome.
+This defence would not hold against state hackers, but will help you in your defence as an average size company.

 Security measures can be classified in four categories: